tandersn/GNRC-Flowgraphs/tbc_via_fl2k/README.md

 You'll need osmo-fl2k and gnu radio companion packages installed and all dependencies

-Open the flowgraph, edit the paht field of 'file source block' and 'file sink block'
+Open the flowgraph, edit the path field of 'file source block' and 'file sink block'

 run the graph